jedisct1/was-not-wasm/README.md

 ```

 The `--canary-check-on-alloc` option checks every single canary before
-every single application.
+every single allocation.
 This is slow, and will get slower as the
 number of allocation grows.

 The `--heap-base` option sets how much data is already present on the